Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{DESILS J2348+1530}

-This system was proposed as a lensed-QSO candidate in both \cite{Dawes2023} and \cite{He2023}.
-DESI-LS imagining clearly shows the two multiple images and a central red galaxy, which is well fitted by a two PSFs plus one Sérsic image modelling (see the Fig.\,\ref{fig:image_modelling} and Tab.\ref{tab:lens_gal},\ref{tab:psfs}).
-The configuration of lensing galaxy and image positions is also a typical pair configuration.
+This system was proposed as a lensed-quasar candidate in both \cite{Dawes2023} and \cite{He2023}.
+DESI-LS imagining clearly shows the two multiple images and a central red galaxy, which is well fitted by a two PSFs plus one Sérsic light modelling (see the Fig.\,\ref{fig:image_modelling} and Table\ref{tab:lens_gal},\ref{tab:psfs}).
+The configuration of lensing galaxy and image positions is a typical pair configuration.
 DESI spectrum has targeted on the image A, which is located at the redshift of 1.1327.
-It is worth noting that the image modelling results reveal the lensing galaxy is fainter than 23.5 in $g$,$r$-band imaging, indicating the lens redshift of this system is rather high.